dgpetrie/draft-petrie-vcon/vcon_charter.md

 Contact centers manage communications with a company's customers.
 Staff in a contact center have conversations with customers using phone calls, emails, texts, and other messaging systems.
 The contact center may be operated by the company or a 3rd party.
-The company would like to have a standard way to:
+The company would like to have a standard way to accomplish at least the following:

   * Retrieve the conversation data from the in house or 3rd party contact center
   * Provide the conversation data to a service to keep recordings for conversations of record or for compliance reasons
   * Provide the conversation data to a service to analyze and provide quality management in the contact center
   * Provide the conversation data to a service to provide speech analytics
-  * Redact or hide information in the conversation such personally identifiable information (PII) and payment card information (PCI) that does not need to be disclosed to some consumers of the conversation data
+  * Redact or hide information in the conversation such as personally identifiable information (PII) and payment card information (PCI) that does not need to be disclosed to some consumers of the conversation data
   * Contain the entire conversation or omni channel where the conversation takes place in multiple modes of communication such as SMS, phone call, emails, texts, and other messaging
   * Provide means of protecting privacy during exchange using encryption

 ## Use Case 2: Non-Call Center Customer Relationship Management

-People working outside of a contact centers may have customer relationship management (CRM) responsibilities at their companies.
+People working outside of contact centers may have customer relationship management (CRM) responsibilities at their companies.
 They may be performing as sales persons, account management, business development or general management.
-The customer they they interact with may be internal to the company.
+The customer that they interact with may be internal to the company.
-The requirements for this case, at a high level are not largely different from the Contact Center case.
+The requirements for this case, at a high level, are not largely different from the Contact Center case.
-The primary difference is that they do not have contact center staff or an IT organization providing them support The user has no control or choice over the phone or communication systems that they must use.
+The primary difference is that they do not have contact center staff or an IT organization providing them support.
+The user has no control or choice over the phone or communication systems that they must use.
 Having a standard container for conversation data enables them to: